ChandanaVaidya17/React-learning-projects/tailwindprops/README.md

 # React Card Component with Vite and Tailwind CSS
 This project demonstrates a simple React card component styled with Tailwind CSS and set up using Vite.
 It showcases how to use props to dynamically populate the card content.

+this just concerns on combining tailwind css and using props in the react projects